Varun-Kolanu/Snake_Game/README.md

 1. Download the file and open it
 2. Install turtle module by running
 ## pip install turtle
-4. Play game by running in terminal:
+4. Play game by running
 ## py snake_game.py
+in terminal